 The morning was taken up dealing with some hangovers from Ecuador.
 There was no ATM in town after the locals protested and burnt down the bank.
 I think that the only effect was to create long queues, like 200, to get to the newly reopened bank.
 I guess they will reconsider things before protesting again.
 So we tried to change the extra US dollars that we just got out from Ecuador.
 The notes were old and all bar three of the 10 dollar bills were rejected.
 We had a $40 hidden stash that we managed to exchange.
 This was enough to pay for the hotel bill, snacks and petrol easily, and some piece of mind as we drove south.

 It was another easy ride down, hampered only but long delays due to road works.

 19 March, 2011

 Easy paved road riding albeit for bad directions that cost us nearly 5 hours!
 We couldn't find a Peruvian road map, so we were using our South American road map, and the road we wanted to take went straight through Chachapoyas.
 However when we got there, the locals all pointed us in the direction that we came in.
 After 5 exact same responses, we road back down the valley (about 60 km) and headed in the way they suggested.
 A really nice but long road climb took us up into the mountains only to be told that we were headed straight into the Amazon.
 We turned around and headed back down the mountain and back up the valley.
-We camped behind a church on dusk, wondering where the heck the road turn off was.
+We set up camp behind a church right at dusk, wondering where the heck the road turnoff was.

 20 March, 2011